Sirenik language: Real

-Irreal
+Irrealis

-Confer counterfactual conditional.
+Compare with counterfactual conditional.
 Sireniki can compress it into an adverbial participle: it is expressed with suffix -//ɣɨjɨqɨɣɨ//- / -//majɨqɨɣɨ//-.

 The dependent action is expressed with an adverbial participle.
 The main action is conveyed by the verb.
 If also the main action is conditional (a typical usage), than it can be expressed with a verb of conditional mood.
 The persons need not coincide.

 An example (meant in the British English usage of “shall / should” in the 1st person: here, conveying only conditional, but no necessity or morality):